 Tell us a bit about yourself.

-What does the role of the Chief Sales Officer do at Milk Moovement?
+What exactly does the Vice President of People and Talent do at Milk Moovement?

 I lead the talent and culture team where every day looks a little different.
 Our mission is to recruit, develop, and retain world-class talent.
 We build the systems to support talent attraction, professional development, and culture-generating initiatives across the organization.